6 nights starting from

 Malta has a long and distinguished relationship with Britain and has been a popular destination for many decades.
 This tour, in the company of David Saunders, an expert in early history, who has led our highly successful Rock Art tours in SW France and Northern Spain, looks at the Neolithic period of this country, which offers a range of Neolithic sites unparalleled in Europe.
 We are based at the excellent Waterfront Hotel, overlooking Sliema Harbour with a range of lectures throughout the tour, to illuminate the comprehensive programme of visits.

 Day 1: Fly from London Gatwick to Valletta and transfer by coach to the Waterfront Hotel for check-in for six-night stay.
+Rest of the day is at leisure to explore the local area or relax at the hotel.
 This evening we will have a welcome drink and dinner at the hotel.

 Day 2: Full day Ghar Dalam and the Temples of Hagar Qim and Mnajdra.